awsdocs/aws-freertos-docs/doc_source/userguide/get-started-freertos-thing.md

 1. Choose the policy you just created and choose **Register thing**\.

-After your board is registered with AWS IoT, you can continue to [Downloading Amazon FreeRTOS](freertos-download.md)\.
+After your board is registered with AWS IoT, you can continue to [Downloading FreeRTOS](freertos-download.md)\.